ocanty/nchip8/README.md

 ==
 A CHIP-8 emulator/interpreter that operates entirely in the terminal.

-Mainly for use over ssh for bored sysadmins
+Mainly for use over ssh by bored sysadmins

 ![](https://giant.gfycat.com/GratefulCookedHalicore.gif)